 Tinguely made two contributions to Expo 67 in Montreal: one was a black, wall-mounted relief called Requiem pour une feuille morte for the Swiss pavilion and the other a sculpture garden called Le Paradis fantastique, created together with Niki de Saint Phalle for the French pavilion.

 Jean and I proposed filling the roof with a monumental ensemble of sculptures, which was to represent a joyous combat between Jean’s black masculine figures and my sculptures with round feminine forms and vibrantly colored designs.
 A game ... with no winners and no losers.

 Another black monumental sculpture, Chaos No. 1, was commissioned by Cummins Inc. of Columbus, Indiana, in 1973 for installation in a shopping mall called The Commons.
 Tinguely built Chaos No. 1 with the help of Seppi Imhof, while Bernhard Luginbühl flew in with his wife to provide technical support.
 The contraption, which weighs 7 tons, is pieced together out of numerous wheels and motors and even has a ball track supplied by conveyor belt with a steady stream of iron balls.
 One especially striking feature of the piece is the huge worm drill poking up into the air.
 Chaos No. 1 was actually only completed in 1974.

 Soisy-sur-École and Neyruz

-Starting in 1969, Tinguely shuttled back and forth between two homes: in addition to Soisy-sur-École, a former guesthouse that he shared with Niki de Saint Phalle, he also spent some of his time in Switzerland, to be more exact in Neyruz near Fribourg.
+From 1969, Tinguely began shuttling back and forth between two homes: in addition to Soisy-sur-École, a former guesthouse that he shared with Niki de Saint Phalle; he also spent some of his time in Switzerland, to be more precise in Neyruz near Fribourg.
 The same year also saw the birth of Milan Gygax, son of Jean Tinguely and his new partner, Micheline Gygax.